IGME-202-2231/project-1-xentriom/README.md

 ## Game Design

 -   Camera Orientation: Side view
--   Camera Movement: The camera will not move at the of writing this.
+-   Camera Movement: The camera will not move.
 -   Player Health: The player will have 3 health.
--   End Condition: For the game to end the player must lose all of their health.
+-   End Condition: For the game to end the player must lose all their health.
 -   Scoring: Killing the enemies will grant points and finishing each wave will also grant points.

 ### Game Description

 Defeat the swarm of monsters approaching you.
-Slice them with your dagger or slice them with your sword, and maybe dodge and weave their attacks.
+Slice them with your dagger or slice them with your sword, and dodge and weave their attacks.
 How long will you last against the endless waves of enemies?

 ### Controls

 -   Movement
     -   Left: A
     -   Right: D
--   Sword Attack: Left-click
+-   Sword Attack: Left-click (WIP)
 -   Ranged Attack: Right-click
 -   Jump: Space bar